Today's procurement teams are being challenged to reduce costs, but in many cases are finding that suppliers have no further room for negotiation.

 After round upon round of cost reduction projects, the traditional approaches are running out of steam.

-Instead of focusing on reduced costs, procurement teams have been working on reducing the total cost of ownership - moving away from item costs to lifecycle costs, and calculating the best deal based on parameters other than the initial price.
+So, instead of focusing on reduced costs, smarter procurement teams have been working on reducing the total cost of ownership - moving away from item costs to lifecycle costs, and calculating the best deal based on parameters other than the initial price.

 Those parameters may include quality, delivery terms, reliability, flexibility and more.